 The Executive Headteacher and Executive School Business Manager are responsible for the authorisation of spending within agreed budgets.
 Some spending control is devolved to Academy Budget Holders, but is authorised in line with the Scheme of Delegation.

-The Executive Headteacher is responsible for the appointment of staff; though appointment panels for teaching posts always include a Director.
+The Executive Headteacher is responsible for the appointment of staff.

 The Executive Headteacher is the Accounting Officer.

 Arrangements for Setting Pay and Remuneration of Key Management Personnel